carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > ## Definitions
 >
 > Training set - The training set is a part of the original dataset that trains or fits the model.
-This is the data that the model uses to learn.
+This is the data that the model uses to learn patterns.
 >
+> Validation set - Part of the training set is used to validate that the fitted model works on new data.
+> This is not the final evaluation of the model.
+> This step is used to change __hyperparameters__ and then train the model again.
+>
-> Test set - The test set checks how well the model we expect the model to work on new data in the future.
+> Test set - The test set checks how well we expect the model to work on new data in the future.
 The test set is used in the final phase of the workflow, and it evaluates the final model.
+It can only be used one time, and the model cannot be adjusted after using it.
 >
-> Validation set - Further, part of the training set is used to validate that the fitted model works on new data.
-> This is not the final evaluation of the model.
-> This step is used to change __hyperparameters__ and then train the model again. _Comment: Define hyperparams_
->
 > Hyperparameters - These are the settings of a machine learning model.
 Each machine learning method has different hyperparameters, and they control various trade-offs which change how the model learns.
 > Hyperparameters control parts of a machine learning method such as how much emphasis the method should place on being perfectly correct versus becoming overly complex, how fast the method should learn, the type of mathematical model the method should use for learning, and more.
 {: .callout}

 Setting a test set aside from the training and validation sets from the beginning, and only using it once for a final evaluation, is very important to be able to properly evaluate how well a machine learning algorithm learned.
-Letting the machine learning method learn from the test set can be seen as giving a student the answers to an exam; once a student sees any exam answers, their exam score will nol longer reflect their performance in the class.
+Letting the machine learning method learn from the test set can be seen as giving a student the answers to an exam; once a student sees any exam answers, their exam score will no longer reflect their true understanding of the material.

 We will be using the holdout validation method in the software.
+This reserves a single fixed portion of the data for evaluation.
 We will use the software's default of 20% of the training set for the validation set.

 <p align="center">
 <img width="700" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/tcells3.jpg">
 </p>

+_Comment: Image should say Holdout Validation instead of Cross Validation_

 ## Step 2: Train classifiers

-__Classification__ is a process when given some input we are try to predict an outcome by coming up with a rule that will guess this outcome.
+__Classification__ is a process where given some input we are try to predict an outcome by coming up with a rule that will guess this outcome.
 Tools that use classification to predict an outcome are __classifiers__.

 > ## Definitions
 >
-> Classification - The task in supervised learning when the class is a category.
+> Classification - The task in supervised learning when the label is a category.
 > The goal of classification is to predict which category each sample belongs to.
 >
 > Classifier - A specific model or algorithm which performs classification.
 >
-> Regression - The task in supervised learning when the class is numeric.
+> Regression - The task in supervised learning when the label is numeric.
-> Instead of predicting a category, here the value of the class variable is predicted.
+> Instead of predicting a category, here the value of the label variable is predicted.
 {: .callout}

 The software has a dropdown menu of some of the most frequently used classifiers.
-In this workshop, we will be further talking about [Decision Trees](https://gitter-lab.github.io/ml-bio-workshop/03-decision-trees/index.html), [Random Forests](https://gitter-lab.github.io/ml-bio-workshop/04-random-forests/index.html), [Logistic Regression](https://gitter-lab.github.io/ml-bio-workshop/05-log-regression/index.html), and [Neural Network](https://gitter-lab.github.io/ml-bio-workshop/07-neural-nets/index.html).
+In this workshop, we will be further talking about [Decision Trees](https://gitter-lab.github.io/ml-bio-workshop/03-decision-trees/index.html), [Random Forests](https://gitter-lab.github.io/ml-bio-workshop/04-random-forests/index.html), [Logistic Regression](https://gitter-lab.github.io/ml-bio-workshop/05-log-regression/index.html), and [Neural Networks](https://gitter-lab.github.io/ml-bio-workshop/07-neural-nets/index.html).
+_Comment: Remove neural nets?_

-We will evaluate the classifiers using accuracy.Accuracy measures the fraction or the count of the correct predictions.
+We will evaluate the classifiers using accuracy.
+Accuracy measures the fraction of the predictions that are correct.
 In the T-cells dataset, this will be the number of correctly predicted quiescent and activated cells compared to the total number of predictions made.
 In the software, let's look at the prediction metrics on the validation data.
 Remember, you can switch between the training set and validation set at any time in software.
 In the T-cells example, we want to predict whether a cell was quiescent or activated.
 The accuracy gives us the count of the cells that were correctly predicted.